Crowd preference

 May or October–November

-Venice in summer is genuinely impassable at peak times.
-May offers spring light and space.
-October: crowds dropping dramatically, atmospheric autumn light on the canals.
-November: cheapest, acqua alta flooding risk but extraordinary atmosphere.
+Venice in summer with cruise ships is genuinely difficult.
+May offers spring light and space in this historical city.
+October: crowds dropping, atmospheric cooler weather on the canals.
+November: cheapest, off season, acqua alta flooding atmospheric.

 May–June or September

-Lake Como gardens (Villa del Balbianello, Villa Carlotta) at peak beauty in May.
+Lake Como gardens (Villa del Balbianello, Villa Carlotta) at peak beauty in May with warmer weather than many expect.
 September: warm water (22°C), summer boats still running, foliage beginning.
-July–August: gridlocked lakeside roads.
+July–August: gridlocked lake roads.

 May or September–October

-Southern Italy stays warm later than the north.
-October in Sicily and Puglia is still 22–25°C, seas warm, prices dramatically below August.
-May in Puglia: wildflowers, almond harvest complete, before beach crowds.
+Southern Italy stays warm into October - 22–25°C, seas still warm, prices dramatically below August.
+May in Puglia: wildflowers, before beach crowds, outdoor activities ideal.
+Rural areas of Sicily beautiful in both shoulder seasons.

 January–February (excl.
 Venice Carnival)

-Cheapest flights and hotels of year.
-Rome and Florence museums uncrowded.
-Venice Carnival (February) reverses this — book months ahead or avoid.
+Cheapest flights and many hotels of year.
+Major cities and historical cities uncrowded.
+Winter months cold (3–12°C) but good weather for cultural visits.
+Venice Carnival (February) reverses this - book months ahead.

 December–March

-Dolomites and Italian Alps: December–March peak ski season.
-Cortina d'Ampezzo, Courmayeur, Madonna di Campiglio.
-Best value ski month: January after New Year.
+Dolomites and Italian Alps: December–March peak ski season at mountain resorts including Cortina d'Ampezzo, Courmayeur, Madonna di Campiglio.
+Best value ski month: January after New Year when many hotels drop rates.

 Best Time to Visit Italy by Region